 - Understand how to use DSim Cloud CLI Tool simulator commands.

-1. Prepare your workspace origin directory
+1. Prepare your local workspace

 Create a folder under <my_project> called <mdc> where you will simulate your design with DSim Cloud.
 For example, you can create it as <my_project>/simulation/mdc.
 Copy all your memory initialization files (*.mif) to this folder. *mif* files are not compiled but must reside in the same folder where you run your DSim Cloud simulation.